WHEC-TV: Controversy

 On November 21, 1982, WHEC-TV was the subject of a controversial decision when then-general manager Steven Kronquest decided to air a pre-recorded high school football championship game on the station instead of the New York Giants–Washington Redskins NFL game that was televised live by CBS.
 The decision angered many Giants fans in the region and cost the station around $3,600.
 However, the game would air that day on rival station and ABC affiliate WOKR with permission from CBS and the NFL.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WHEC-TV's digital signal on UHF channel 58 signed-on September 27, 2002, under a special temporary authority.

-WHEC-TV discontinued regular programming on its analog signal, over VHF channel 10, on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+WHEC-TV ended regular programming on its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 10.